eberban/eberban/books/tour/src/quotes.md

 text. **zu** is followed by a **single** arbitrary valid eberban word (no compounds or borrowing), which has the role of a delimiter.
 The quote ends when this word appear again with spaces before it.
-The delimiter word should not appear in the text, both writen with same letters or being pronounced, as it could lead to ambiguities on where the quote ends in vocal speech.
+The delimiter word should not appear in the text, either written with same letters or pronounced the same way, as it could lead to ambiguities regarding where the quote ends in written text and/or in vocal speech.